LiorAtari/Surf-App/infrastructure/ArgoCD/README.md

 ### Deploy ArgoCD using default values
-To deploy ArgoCD using deafult values, run the following commands in a terminal:
+To deploy ArgoCD using default values, run the following commands in a terminal:
 ```
 helm repo add argo https://argoproj.github.io/argo-helm
 helm repo update